FlominatorGD/android-flominator-scripts/README.md

 a script that turns every .so file in subdirs of a ROM DUMP into a shellscript formart, that can test buildability of them as PRODUCT_PACKADGES

-# Useage instructions
+//Useage instructions

-# dir
+//dir
 cd flominator

-# recrusive script permission
+//recrusive script permission
 chmod + x *

-example:
+//example:
 ./makelib-init.sh